melody5541/SpringInegrationMessageStore/README.md

 Spring-Integration-MongoDB
 ==========================

-Spring Integration and MongoDB message store samples
+Spring Integration and Mysql/Oracel message store samples

-Pre-requisites: a MongoDB instance running locally, on the default port.
+1.in this sample i just implements a message store with jdbc to send and poller message from database.